mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 ## Getting good RTT estimates

 Since pacing algorithms generally attempt to spread out packets evenly across an RTT, it is important to have a good RTT estimate.
-Especially in the beginning of a transfer, when sending the initial window, the only RTT estimate available may be from the SYN-SYN/ACK handshake.
+Especially in the beginning of a transfer, when sending the initial window, the only RTT estimate available may be from the connection establishment handshake.
 Being based on only one sample, this is a very unreliable estimate, and using it to pace the initial window can cause unnecessary delay.
-This may be the reason why the Linux implementation does not pace the first 10 packets (see {{linux}}).
+This may be the reason why the Linux TCP implementation does not pace the first 10 packets (see {{linux}}).
 As a possible improvement, the initial RTT estimate could also be based on a previous connection (temporal sharing) or on another ongoing connection (ensemble sharing) {{?RFC9040}}.

 # Implementation examples